mpinaud/campgrounds/README.md

 * Apollo
   * How to store all data to cache
   * How to create CRUD query and mutation resolvers
+  * How to excecute CRUD operations
-  * How to mutate data and refresh cache to update the UI
+  * How to refresh cache after a mutation to update the UI

 * React
   * How to connect the Apollo Client to the backend
   * How to implement a Portal
-  * How to implement code splitting in React-Router
+  * How to implement router side code splitting
+  * How to use react-router to redirect to new campground detail page after mutation is executed

+* Material-UI
+  * How to implement an MUI theme
+  * How to use MUI theme variables
+  * How to implement MUI theme overrides
-  * How to excecute CRUD operations
+  * How to use the width API to execute media queries
+  * How to override all the class names injected by Material-UI for custom CSS properties

+## Wish List
+  * Loading Bar
+  * Full CRUD functionality on the frontend including delete and edit
+  * Animation page transisions
+  * Login

 ## Technologies